Bricktech2000/Atto-8/asm/README.md

 | `flc`    | Emit instruction `flc`                            |
 | `swp`    | Emit instruction `swp`                            |
 | `pop`    | Emit instruction `pop`                            |

+## Conventions

+By convention, functions are called by pushing their arguments onto the stack in reverse order, pushing a return address onto the stack, and then jumping to the function's address.
+It is recommended that functions replace their arguments with their return values prior to returning as to mirror the behavior of instructions on the Atto-8 microarchitecture.

+The state of the carry flag is generally unspecified after a macro or function begins and before it returns, and macros and functions are not required to preserve the state of the carry flag.